postmanlabs/labs-docs/src/pages/docs/postman/collection-runs/sharing-a-collection-run.md

 warning: false
 ---
-You can share the run results for a collection
-, by [exporting them from the Collection Runner](#exporting-collection-runs) so that other people can [import them into Postman](#importing-a-run).
+You can share the run results for a collection, by [exporting them from the Collection Runner](#exporting-collection-runs) so that other people can [import them into Postman](#importing-a-run).

 ## Exporting collection runs